 The town was later named after a Buddhist devotee Nagarjuna, who was not only an ardent devotee of Lord Buddha, but was also revered by the people of the town.
 He was the leader of the Buddhist Sangha in India for about 60 years towards the end of the 1st century AD.
 This clearly shows that South India was an important Buddhist centre during the start of the previous millennium.

 During an excavation at the place, many evidences of Buddhist religion that once flourished in the region were found.
 These pieces are mainly in the form of sculptures and stupas that depict the life of Lord Buddha and His teachings.
-Because of these evidences Nagarjunasagar has become an significant site from archeological perspective as well.
+Because of these evidences Nagarjunasagar has become a significant site from the archaeological perspective as well.